 Suicide the leading cause of violent death in Arkansas

-Little Rock, Ark. – There were 621 people who died by suicide in Arkansas in 2017, making it the leading cause of violent death in Arkansas in that year.
+Little Rock, Ark. – In 2018, 547 people died by suicide in Arkansas, making it the leading cause of violent death that year.
 The Arkansas Department of Health (ADH) and partners want Arkansans to know there is help and hope.